rchaser53/application-services/docs/rfcs/sync-manager.md

   "the service requested we backoff for some period", "an authentication error occurred", and possibly others.

-* Perform, or coordinate, the actual sync of the engines - from the containing app's POV, there's a single "sync now" entry-point (in practice there might be a couple, but conceptually there's a single way to sync).
-Note that as mentioned above, this may involve coordinating with engines which aren't implemented in Rust.
+* Perform, or coordinate, the actual sync of the rust implemented engines - from the containing app's POV, there's a single "sync now" entry-point (in practice there might be a couple, but conceptually there's a single way to sync).
+Note that as below, how non-rust implemented engines are managed is TBD.

 * Manage the collection of (but *not* the submission of) telemetry from the various engines.

 * Expose APIs and otherwise coordinate with the high-level component.

+Stuff we aren't quite sure where it fits include:

+* Coordination with non-rust implemented engines.
+These engines are almost certainly going to be implemented in the same language as the high-level component, which will make integration simpler.
+However, the low-level component will almost certainly need some information about these engines for populating info/collections etc. For now, we are punting on this until things become a bit clearer.

 # Implementation Details.